ceramicnetwork/js-ceramic/docs-dev/NODE_METRICS.md

   - current number of pending requests to CAS
   - mean pending Anchor request age
   - max pending Anchor request age
-  - number of writes in the last window
-  - number of completed requests in the last window
+  - number of completed anchor requests in the last window
   - number of errors in the last window
   - a sample of recent errors encountered